 Watch: The Bundesliga's speed demons

-A summer signing from Dutch outfit PEC Zwolle, Ehizibue has started six of Cologne's seven Bundesliga assignments in 2019/19, only missing the Matchday 6 defeat to Hertha through suspension.
+A summer signing from Dutch outfit PEC Zwolle, Munich-born former Netherlands U21 international Ehizibue started 10 of Cologne's 11 Bundesliga assignments in 2019/20, only missing the Matchday 6 defeat to Hertha through suspension.

 The top 10 fastest Bundesliga players of all time